artsy/artsy.github.io/_posts/2019-05-10-why-projects-need-codenames.markdown

 ![](/images/2019-05-10-why-projects-need-codenames/github_projects.png)

 To be clear, _any_ project naming scheme works in small quantities.
-Personal projects or libraries for public release should probably just be named for clarity.
+Personal projects or libraries for public release should probably just be named for clarity and find-ability.
 Code names start to offer benefits as a team grows and a product evolves over the longer term:

 Code names embrace that **we don't necessarily know the fit or scope of a system when it's first conceived**.
 To _not_ employ code names would require accurately predicting a system's eventual function.
 A project named `artsy-admin` starts to grate when we make the architectural decision to split apart management utilities or introduce more fine-grained administrative roles.
 An `artwork-taxonomy` label loses meaning when that system expands to include less structured tags